 The duel was fought on Île de la Grande Jatte and it was a devastatingly quick affair.
-Mayer had an injured arm, but refused to back down.
-Still, it hampered his performance significantly and only three seconds in he received thrust to the chest.
+Mayer had an injured arm but refused to back down.
+Still, it hampered his performance significantly, and only three seconds in, he received a thrust to the chest.
 Morès’ saber penetrated his lung and was stopped only by his spine.
-The two men shook hands, and Mayer was taken to hospital where he died later that afternoon.
+The two men shook hands, and Mayer was taken to hospital, where he died later that afternoon.

-A spectacular irony of the duel is that one of the witnesses who testified against the Morés in the inevitable trial, was Ferdinand Walsin Esterhazy.
-He was the actual non-Jewish spy in the notorious Dreyfus affair, which would start just two years after the duel and draw in much of the European intellectual elite.
+A spectacular irony of the duel is that one of the witnesses who testified against Morés in the inevitable trial was Ferdinand Walsin Esterhazy.
+He has been accused of being the actual spy in the notorious Dreyfus affair, which would start just two years after the duel and draw in much of the European intellectual elite.

 France was disgusted with the blatant anti-Semitism

 After his death, Armand Mayer was celebrated as a hero and an ideal of French nationalism.
 His killing became a reproach to anti-Semitism as a cause of division in the country.
 Since his family had left Alsace during the German occupation, he was hailed as a symbol of the Jewish devotion to the nation, and between 20,000 and 100,000 Parisians lined the streets for his funeral cortège.
 In Parliament, the Minister of War spoke up for the Jews, and newspapers were filled with condemnations of anti-Semitism.
 The whole affair stood out as a big win for the assimilation of Jews into the nations of Europe, and it was clearly a big defeat for anti-Semitism.